Devise approaches to prevent or treat cancer based on mechanisms that determine tissue specificity of some cancer genes

 VISION AND IMPACT

-The aim of this Grand Challenge is to uncover novel biological insights into the tissue specificity of cancer of cancer genes.
+The aim of this Grand Challenge is to uncover novel biological insights into the tissue specificity of cancer genes.
 Although it may not be feasible to develop and validate novel interventions within the timescale of a Grand Challenge, it is anticipated that proposals addressing this challenge will focus on the mechanisms with the potential to inform future approaches to prevent or treat cancer.

 - Any country